Chapter 8 Introduction to the probabilistic programming language Stan

 posterior

 provides useful tools for working with output from Bayesian models.
-It allows for converting the output between many different formats and offers consistent methods for operations commonly performed on samples, as well as summary functions.↩︎The notation for arrays has changed in recent versions, the previous notation would have been
+It allows for converting the output between many different formats, and offers consistent methods for operations commonly performed on samples, as well as summary functions.↩︎The notation for arrays has changed in recent versions, the previous notation would have been

 real[6, 7, 10] var